wecodemore/wpstarter/docs/03-WordPress-Integration.md

 Considering that WordPress has no official support for Composer, there's also no official way to integrate WordPress with Composer.

 These days many people agree to do this by **treating WordPress as a dependency**, like any other dependency.
-Because WordPress, at this day, does not officially provide a repository of WordPress core with support for Composer (basically having a `composer.json`) the most used package for this scope is the non-official package maintained by [John P. Bloch](https://johnpbloch.com/), that at the moment of writing has around 2.5 millions of downloads from [packagist.org](https://packagist.org/packages/johnpbloch/wordpress).
+To date, Wordpress does not officially provide a Composer compatible repository of WordPress core (basically having a `composer.json`).
+The most used non-official package with Composer support is maintained by [John P. Bloch](https://johnpbloch.com/), that at the moment of writing has around 2.5 millions of downloads from [packagist.org](https://packagist.org/packages/johnpbloch/wordpress).

-That said, WP Starter does **not** declare that package as a dependency, allowing for the use of custom packages or even to not install WordPress via Composer at all.
+That said, WP Starter does **not** declare that package as a dependency, allowing for the use of custom packages or even bypassing the installation of Wordpress entirely.

 For example, an alternative way could be to use Composer [repositories](https://getcomposer.org/doc/05-repositories.md) settings to build a custom package using the official zip distribution: